acquitelol/elle/README.md

     f64 *a = malloc(1024 * #size(f64));
 }
 ```
 and Elle will not complain.
-You can, if you wish, cast it, however it will have no effect at the moment.
+You can, if you wish, cast it, however it will have no effect.

 <hr />